-Do you remember back in October 2007 I tried the instructions for making Glow in the Dark Mountain Dew™?
+Do you remember when I tried the instructions for making Glow in the Dark Mountain Dew?
 The instructions given in the video were shown to be fake but that doesn't mean you can't duplicate the glowing bottle of soda.
 In fact, the real project is as easy and inexpensive as the fake project.
 Here's how you do it:

 Glow in the Dark Mountain Dew Materials